munificent/craftinginterpreters/book/hash-tables.md

 ### Hashing strings

 Before we can start putting entries in the table, we need to, well, hash them.
-To ensure that the entries get distributed as widely and uniformly as possible throughout the array, we want a good hash function that looks at all of the bits of the key string.
+To ensure that the entries get distributed as uniformly throughout the array, we want a good hash function that looks at all of the bits of the key string.
 If it only, say, looked at the first few characters, then a series of strings that all shared the same prefix would end up colliding in the same bucket.

 On the other hand, walking the entire string to calculate the hash is kind of slow.
 We'd lose some of the performance benefit of the hash table if we had to walk the string every time we looked for a key in the table.
 So we'll do the obvious thing: cache it.

-Over in the "object" module, we add:
+Over in the "object" module in ObjString, we add:

 ^code obj-string-hash (1 before, 1 after)

-Each StringObj stores the hash code for that string.
-Since strings are immutable in Lox, we can calculate it once up front and be certain that it will never be invalidated.
-Caching it eagerly makes a kind of sense.
-Allocating the string and copying its characters over is already an `O(n)` operation, so it's a good time to also do the `O(n)` calculation of the string's hash.
+Each ObjString stores the hash code for that string.
+Since strings are immutable in Lox, we can calculate it once up front and be certain that it will never get invalidated.
+Caching it eagerly makes a kind of sense: Allocating the string and copying its characters over is already an `O(n)` operation, so it's a good time to also do the `O(n)` calculation of the string's hash.